Giovani dos Santos: Style of play

-A quick, skillful and creative player, Dos Santos is capable of playing in several offensive positions.
-He is usually deployed as a winger or as an attacking midfielder, and has even been used as a supporting striker.
-A technically gifted playmaker who possesses great flair and dribbling skills, he has been described as a "clever" and "sharp" player who has the capacity to both score goals and create chances for teammates.
+A quick, skillful and creative player, Dos Santos was capable of playing in several offensive positions.
+He was usually deployed as a winger or as an attacking midfielder, and has even been used as a supporting striker.
+A technically gifted playmaker who possesses great flair and dribbling skills, he was described as a "clever" and "sharp" player who had the capacity to both score goals and create chances for teammates.
 As a youngster, he drew attention to himself as a precocious talent, and in 2010 he was named by Don Balón as one of the 100 best young players in the world born after 1989.

 Personal life

-Dos Santos is the son of former Afro-Brazilian footballer Zizinho, who played for Mexico clubs América and León in the late 1980s.
+Dos Santos is the son of former Brazilian footballer Zizinho, who played for Mexico clubs América and León in the late 1980s.
 His mother, Liliana Ramírez, is Mexican.
 Dos Santos has two brothers and two half-brothers; the elder, Éder, played for América's reserves team as a defensive midfielder before retiring in 2009, and his younger brother, Jonathan, currently plays for América.
 Dos Santos has appeared on the cover of the MLS custom editions of FIFA 16 and FIFA 17.